lukereding/book_notes/models_for/communicating.md

 __Map out your story__.
 If you have a better idea of what you want to say, it can be useful to write out the bare minimum of what you want to communicate as a series of single declarative sentences written in the active tense.
 If you're giving a talk, these will form the titles of the slides.

-## Be explicit with your definitions.
+## Be explicit with your definitions

 Often times communication sucks because we think we're talking about the same thing but we're really talking about different things.
 This is the case for almost all big arguments in academia.